 Also occurs in-universe with the Stab series.

-Alien is almost universally considered as an outstanding horror/science-fiction film, the sequel Aliens was even more succesful with both critics and audience and is considered by many as equal or superior, the third film Alien3 is not necessary a bad film, but is considered inferior to the previous films, the fourth film, however, was disastrous and is loathed by fans of the saga.
+Alien is almost universally considered as an outstanding horror/science-fiction film, the sequel Aliens was even more succesful with both critics and audience and is considered by many as equal or superior; the third film Alien3 is not necessarily a bad film, but is considered inferior to the previous films with an "obscene" Happy Ending Override.
+The fourth film, however, was disastrous and is loathed by fans of the saga.

 X-Men had two beloved movies, followed by a Contested Sequel.
 Since continuing after The Last Stand would be hard, they decided to make prequels instead.
-First was X-Men Origins: Wolverine, which also divided everyone; then came X-Men: First Class, but it completely averted sequelitis and is now considered the best in the series since X2: X-Men United (somehow fitting the "fifth is reboot" above); a sequel/stand-alone story to Wolverine, simply titled The Wolverine, is in the works, but it remains to be seen whether or not it will avert this trope.
+First was X-Men Origins: Wolverine, which also divided everyone; then came X-Men: First Class, but it completely averted sequelitis and is now considered the best in the series since X2: X-Men United (somehow fitting the "fifth is reboot" above).
+Following that was a sequel/stand-alone story to Wolverine, simply titled The Wolverine, which was considered a far better film than its predecessor.
+Then came indirect The Last Stand sequel / direct First Class sequel X-Men: Days of Future Past, which was not only considered a better film to both ofit's predecessors, but was also hailed by critics as one of the series's best films.
+Time will tell how X-Men Apocalypse fares.

-Iron Man 2 is often considered good, but not as spectacular as its predecessor.
-Reasons for this consensus usually include feeling far too much like an advertisement for the upcoming Avengers movie than an Iron Man story capable of standing on its own, and loosely adapting Tony Stark's "Demon in a Bottle" arc and playing it for laughs.
+Iron Man 2 is often considered at least entertaining, but not as fresh or spectacular as its predecessor.
+Reasons for this consensus usually include feeling far too much like an advertisement for the upcoming Avengers movie than an Iron Man story capable of standing on its own, very boring villains, numerous plot holes and loosely adapting Tony Stark's "Demon in a Bottle" arc and playing it for laughs.
+Iron Man 3, on the other hand, is considered a slighty better film, controversy regarding howthe villain was handled aside.

 Scary Movie expressed the tagline, No mercy.
 No shame.
 No sequel, but as we all well know, did have one anyway (with the tagline "We lied") It got closer back to its roots of satirizing horror movies in the third, but then stepped back again and had that Tom Cruise couch jump parody in the fourth.
 A fifth film happened, but mostly everyone from the previous films is out of it, and rarely would anyone say that that's a good parody.
 The spinoffs of the franchise have been even worse, starting with Date Movie, billed as "from two of the six writers of Scary Movie", and somehow running on to three more (so far...)